 - Authentic Italian Tomato Sauce, also known as 'sugo,' is also cooked longer to develop flavor, but typically doesn't contain meat.
 This is different from canned "tomato sauce" in the grocery store.

 - Tomatoes - I prefer using equal parts of whole peeled, tomato puree, and crushed tomatoes for the best texture and flavor.
 If you can get your hands on San Marzano tomatoes, they are sweeter, less acidic, and perfect for sauce.
-Note: Authentic San Marzano tomatoes are only available in the whole peeled variety, so be on the lookout at the store.
-If you'd like to learn more about finding authentic varieties, check out my guide on San Marzano Tomatoes.
+Note: Authentic San Marzano tomatoes are only available in the whole peeled variety, so be on the lookout in the store.

 - Meat - I prefer marrow bones for a rich sauce, but you can also use sausage, short ribs, or leftover steak trimmings for a meatier flavor.

-- Herbs - I used a combo of dried parsley, oregano, and basil which are added at the beginning and toasted so they start to release their flavor from the beginning.
-If you have fresh herbs you want to use, I recommend adding them towards the end of cooking instead since they don’t need as much time to release their flavor.
+- Herbs - I use a combo of dried parsley, oregano, and basil, which are added at the beginning and toasted so they start to release their flavor from the beginning.
+If you have fresh herbs you want to use, I recommend adding them towards the end of cooking instead, since they don't need as much time to release their flavor.

-👩🏻🍳 How to Make the Best Homemade Italian Sunday Gravy
+How to Make MY Homemade Italian Sunday Gravy

-First, brown the marrow bones in a large pot, then add the onions and saute for a few minutes to soften them.
+Start with Marrow Bones - First, brown the marrow bones in a large pot, add the onions, and saute for a few minutes to soften them.

-Add the garlic, dried herbs, and tomato paste and cook for another couple of minutes until the tomato paste melts into the other ingredients.
+Layer the Flavors - Add the garlic, dried herbs, and tomato paste, and cook for another couple of minutes until the tomato paste melts into the other ingredients.

-Add the beef stock, whole peeled tomatoes, crushed tomatoes, and tomato puree.
+Combine the Ingredients - Add the beef stock, whole peeled tomatoes, crushed tomatoes, and tomato puree.
 Stir everything well and then let the sauce simmer over low heat.
 It should just bubble on the surface, but not too vigorously.
-(You can add a rind of parmesan or pecorino romano cheese too!)
+(You can add a rind of Parmesan or Pecorino Romano cheese too!)

 You will need a heavy-bottomed pot to make this recipe.
 I recommend this 12-quart one for plenty of room and even heat distribution.